 Specific complications depend on the condition that’s causing ear bleeding.
 Notable risks of untreated ear bleeding include:

 If you have bleeding ears following trauma — such as a car accident or sports injury — call 911 or head to your nearest emergency room.

 It’s not always possible to prevent bleeding from your ears because it often occurs following unforeseen events (like a car accident).

 However, there are ways to reduce your risk of health conditions related to ear bleeding.

 To reduce your risk of a ruptured eardrum:

 A healthcare provider can recommend appropriate treatment for bleeding ears.
 But there are things you can do at home to ease your discomfort during recovery:

-If your ear is bleeding, you should see your doctor for an exam.
-It’s important to find the cause of the bleeding so your doctor can treat you.
+If your ear is bleeding, you should see your healthcare provider for an exam.
+It’s important to find the cause of the bleeding so your provider can treat you properly.

 If your ears bleed after an accident or blow to the head, you may have a life-threatening injury.
 Call 911 or go to the emergency room right away if you also have: